romanmurzac/DrivenPath/chapter_6/README.md

 # **Chapter 6:** Batch processing - *CI/CD pipeline*

-**NOTE:** This chapter involve work with cloud services that are charged by the cloud provider.
-Consult [AWS Pricing calculator](https://calculator.aws/#/) for forecast of the estimated cost of the services used for current chapter.\
-If you proceed with this chapter this is on your own responsability and the author don't have any responsability for the resulted bill.
+**NOTE:** This chapter involves working with cloud services that are charged by the cloud provider.
+Consult the [AWS Pricing Calculator](https://calculator.aws/#/) for a forecast of the estimated cost of the services used in this chapter.
+If you proceed with this chapter, you do so at your own responsibility, and the author has no responsibility for the resulting bill.

 ## Scenario
-For sixth Chapter / Sprint it is required to implement Continuous Integration and Continuous Deployment for *DrivenData* pipeline in order to obtain fully automated process.
+For the sixth chapter/sprint, it is required to implement Continuous Integration and Continuous Deployment for the *DrivenData* pipeline to establish a fully automated process.

 ## Assignment
-For current Sprint / Chapter your tasks are:
+For this Sprint / Chapter your tasks include:
-1. **Read** from [Theory](#theory) section about:\
+1. **Read** the following topics in the [Theory](#theory) section:\
     a.
 Continuous Integration and Continuous Deployment.
     b.
 GitHub Actions.

-2. **Implement** from [Practice](#practice) section for *DataDriven* company:\
+2. **Implement** the steps in the [Practice](#practice) section for *DataDriven* company:\
     a.
 Create GitHub secrets.
     b.
 Setup CI/CD:
     * i.
 Create deployment branch.